Tapha/mws-laravel/README.md

 # tapha/mws-laravel
-A minimal service provider to set up and use the MWS API PHP library in Laravel 5.*
+A minimal service provider to set up and use the Amazon MWS API PHP library in Laravel 5.*

 For the package dependency that supports this service provider, check https://github.com/CPIGroup/phpAmazonMWS